Ocean friendly Guppyfriend bags

 Ocean Remedy's pilot studies into the ability of a washing bag to restrict microfibre pollution show that microfibres in laundry waste water can be reduced 83-90% by washing in an appropriate bag.

-The laboratory tested and proven Guppyfriend laundry bag will be available in Australia soon.
-Laundering your garments in these bags protects your clothing and the marine environment.
-Pre-order your bag here.
+The laboratory tested and proven Guppyfriend laundry bag is now available in Australia.
+Laundering your garments in these bags protects your clothing and our beautiful oceans.

 To protect your garments and the environment: